SharePoint/sp-dev-docs/docs/spfx/toolchain/update-latest-packages.md

 npm install @microsoft/generator-sharepoint@latest -g
 ```

-The command will update the yeoman generator for SharePoint to the latest published version along with its dependencies.
+The command updates the Yeoman generator for SharePoint to the latest published version along with its dependencies.
 You can validate this by executing the following command in the console:

 ```sh
 npm ls @microsoft/generator-sharepoint -g --depth=0